SaraMc12/Reading_list/README.md

  ### Hey! where did the rest of your logic go? did you make a deal with the robot devil?

- Nope, after breaking down the functions and getting some tests to run I decided to try and do some additional cleanup, I was unable to get all the functions seperated into smaller files but I was able to extract the API call and keep the test working.
-SO, youl can find the remainder of the logic inside the `BookSearch.js` file now living in my `src` file with the rest of the logic.
+ Nope, after breaking down the functions and getting some tests to run I decided to try and do some additional cleanup, I was unable to get all the functions seperated into smaller files but, I was able to extract the API call and keep the test working.
+You will find the remainder of the logic inside the `BookSearch.js` file now living in my `src` file with the rest of the logic.

 ### This looks pretty good, but what happens if I want to be a troll and break the code?